 Just follow the steps below and we’ll take care of the rest.

-We prefer a CMYK Illustrator .eps with fonts converted to outlines and 10-20mm bleed allowance (proportional to finished size).
+We prefer a CMYK EPS with fonts converted to outlines and 10-20mm bleed allowance (proportional to finished size).

 PDFs are fine, but for large format printing they can have problems with Pantone® and transparency.

 Raster Images in your files should be 1200dpi@10% final size for best results.

 Generally speaking, a closely viewed sign needs to be around 100-120dpi@final size, a billboard can drop to 25-50dpi.

 Files for vinyl cutting, laser cutting, CNC routing and engraving must be a vector file, (saving a .jpeg as an .eps doesn’t make it a vector file!)
 If all you have is a .jpeg, .tiff or bitmap we will vectorise your file for a reasonable fee.